Justinian I: Conquest of North Africa, 533–534

-In this war, the contemporary Procopius remarks that Africa was so entirely depopulated that a person might travel several days without meeting a human being, and he adds, "it is no exaggeration to say, that in the course of the war 5,000,000 perished by the sword, and famine, and pestilence."
-An African prefecture, centred in Carthage, was established in April 534, but it would teeter on the brink of collapse during the next 15 years, amidst warfare with the Moors and military mutinies.
+In this war, the contemporary Procopius remarks that the coastal region of North Africa known in Latin as 'Africa' was so entirely depopulated that a person might travel several days without meeting a human being, and he adds, "it is no exaggeration to say, that in the course of the war 5,000,000 perished by the sword, and famine, and pestilence."
+However, JAS Evans casts doubt on Procopius' claims, and asserts that there was a large building program following the conquest, and despite periods of unrest, Africa was generally flourishing.
+A praetorian prefecture of Africa, centred in Carthage, was established in April 534, but it would teeter on the brink of collapse during the next 15 years, amidst warfare with the Mauri and military mutinies.
 By the mid-540s, under a succession of Byzantine generals, the region was disrupted under civil war, plague and military campaigning.
 The area was not completely pacified until 548, but remained peaceful thereafter and enjoyed a measure of prosperity.
 The recovery of Africa cost the empire about 100,000 pounds of gold.